aashishgarg/aashishgarg.github.io/_posts/blog/2018-07-30-instance-eval.md

 date: 2018-07-30T05:20:50-04:00
 ---

-**:instance_eval** in ruby allows to execute a block in the contect of another object.
+**:instance_eval** in ruby allows to execute a block in the context of another object.

 ```ruby
 class Foo